GALLBLADDER REMOVAL SURGERY: ONE WEEK ON

-I’ve only mentioned this briefly once or twice, but on January 10th I had my Gallbladder removed via Keyhole surgery.
-This is how I’m doing, one week later and about my whole experience – Gallbladder surgery is super common and if anyone following me happens to need it, I thought going into lots of detail about the surgery and how I’m recovering might help!
+I’ve only mentioned this briefly once or twice, but on January 10th I had my Gallbladder removed via laparoscopic surgery.
+This is how I’m doing one week later and about my whole experience – Gallbladder surgery is super common and if anyone following me happens to need it, I thought going into lots of detail about the surgery and how I’m recovering might help!
 This is a long one, so grab a cuppa first.

-Gallstones can have no symptoms (something like 30% of the population have them!) but for some it can cause constant pain, digestive issues and attacks, which are literally higher on the pain scale than childbirth and can last hours.
-Some people have to drastically change their diets to avoid ‘trigger’ fods – which can be healthy stuff or unhealthy stuff – and some, like me, get random attacks.
+Gallstones can have no symptoms (something like 30% of the population have them!) but for some it can cause constant pain, digestive issues and attacks, which are higher on the pain scale than childbirth and can last hours.
+Some people have to drastically change their diets to avoid ‘trigger’ foods – which can be healthy or unhealthy food – and some, like me, get random attacks.
 These attacks can lead to stones getting trapped elsewhere in the body, Gallbladder disease, liver problems and pancreas issues.
 Doctors usually recommend getting the Gallbladder removed to prevent further issues.
 There’s no way to dissolve the stones in most cases, but there are lots of herbal ‘remedies’ and cleanses – I don’t recommend trying them as they can lead to more problems and are not proven to work at all.

 Pain & recovery: I was very sore for 4 days and I wasn’t given any painkillers so I kept taking codeine and paracetamol and took it easy.
 You have to keep moving your legs to prevent DVT but I spend the first 2 days in bed or on the sofa, just getting up for a wee (and due to the IV I had to wee about 20 times in the first 24 hours).
 I had to get Chris to help me sit up, as it’s really sore trying to use stomach muscles.
-I didn’t have much gas pain, but I was bloated for a while (still am, really) but I was warned that the gas pain is worse than the stitches!
+I didn’t have much gas pain, but I was bloated for a while (still am, really) but I was warned that the gas pain is worse than anything!
 By the 3rd day I was able to move about a bit more and by the 6th day I could move as normal, but still not sleep on my stomach or lift anything heavy.
-I have four incisions – two where my gallbladder was, one further down and another in my belly button.
+I have four incisions – two where my gallbladder used to be, one further down and another in my belly button.